KhryptorGraphics/TriArbOps/README.md

 **Use at your own risk.
 I'm not responsible for any losses and/or  damage caused by this code**

-**This code should only be used if you are familiar with go and understand what it is doing - it may be buggy and you could loose you money**
+**This code should only be used if you are familiar with go and understand what it is doing - it may be buggy and you could loose your money**